Conducting, and Rehearsal Management:

 More development....

 I have been extremely lucky throughout my musical life.
-I career in the Army gave me solid training as a player, and the opportunities for an extended education in conducting and composition.
+My career in the Army gave me solid training as a player, and the opportunities for an extended education in conducting and composition.

 Having graduated with an MMus in composition from Durham in 2015, I saw an advert for the role of Composer in Residence for the Bands of the Royal Oman Police.
 In 2016 I applied for the job, and was accepted.
 In January 2017 I flew into Muscat, the capital of Oman and started work.